How to Brew the Best Cup of Coffee of Your Life

 Whichever grinder you choose, go for a medium grind if you’re using a French press.

-Get ready to brew.
-Dave admittedly likes his coffee pretty strong.
-If you take your coffee at Dave-levels of intensity, add about ½ cup of grounds to 3 cups of water in your French press.
+If you take your coffee strong, add about ½ cup of grounds to 3 cups of water in your French press.
 For a slightly lighter brew, try 2 ½ tablespoons of ground beans with 8 oz. of water, or 4-6 tablespoons for three cups of water.

 If you have the Hario V60 scale, use it to weigh your grounds, tweaking the measurements until you find your perfect cup.

 One of the tricks to making your coffee taste better – especially a darker roast – is to increase the brewing temperature.
 Most automatic brewing machines only get to about 175°F, which isn’t hot enough to get a good extraction.
-This is why Dave is pretty adamant about his brewing vessel, using mostly French press and pour over.
+If you’re serious about a strong cup, use a French press and pourover technique.

 To get the water at the perfect temperature for brewing, boil your water, then let it sit for about 30 seconds to 1 minute, which should bring it down from about 212°F to about 195-200°F.